In-House vs. Managed IT Support: How to Capture The Most Benefits

 - Employment costs are obviously significantly reduced.
-Managed services involve a predetermined fee to a provider, and that establishes a set amount for your budget, rather than all of the costs of recruitment, replacement, onboarding, and training.
+Managed it support services involve a predetermined fee to a provider, and that establishes a set amount for your budget, rather than all of the costs of recruitment, replacement, onboarding, and training.
 You will need a much smaller IT staff to work with that provider, but that’s it.

 - Overhead costs are reduced.
 Obviously, hardware and software purchases, update, repairs and maintenance are big budget items, as is the additional space that may be required for a fully staffed in-house IT department.
 A study conducted by ROI consultancy firm, Alinean, Inc. found that mid- to large-sized companies spend between 4 – 6% of their total budgets on IT.
 Managed service provider costs can be significantly lower.

 - Skillsets are always an issue.
 As businesses need to keep pace with rapidly evolving technology (e.g., data science, AI/ML, blockchain), they must either increase their staffing or provide the necessary training.
 Managed providers already have teams of pros with these skill sets.

 - Support.
 Managed service providers will offer 24/7 IT support and monitoring so that issues can be addressed quickly and without downtime because it happens to be after hours or an in-house specialist is ill or on vacation.

 - Security.
 There’s a lot to consider here, some of which was covered above.
 Good providers have strong security measures in place, the means to detect threats and head them off, provide proactive updates and maintenance, and generally take the internal security threats off your table.
 Around the clock vigilance allows proactive monitoring and rapid incident resolving.

 Are there some drawbacks to using a managed service provider?
 Of course.